ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 ## 5. How to Install GEA Reforestation Tool

-You must have the plugin URL.
-To get the plugin URL go to the [Plugins GitHub Repository](https://github.com/kartoza/qgis-gea-plugin)
+You need to have the plugin URL.
+To get the plugin URL, visit to the [Plugins GitHub Repository](https://github.com/kartoza/qgis-gea-plugin)

 ![Plugins GitHub Repository](./img/quick-start-20.png)

+* Copy the URL into the clipboard

 ### Steps to Install the Plugin